 Lakewood's and Seward Park's first residents were Native Americans of the Duwamish Tribe who lived along the shore of Lake Washington.
-The thick forest sheltered game and provided the cedar trees that the Duwamish used for their longhouses, but the tribe does not appear to have established a permanent camp there.
+The thick forest sheltered game and provided the cedar trees that the Duwamish used for their longhouses, but the tribe does not appear to have established a permanent village there.
 During summer months, families erected shelters woven from cattails on the shore of the lake where they caught fish and dug roots.
 During the winter, they lived in elaborate longhouses on Pritchard Island or at other settlements around the lake.

-The port of Columbia City
+The Port of Columbia City

 A Community Grows

-Residents of Lakewood yearned to enjoy the benefits of Seattle citizenship.
+Residents of Lakewood yearned to enjoy the benefits of city life.
 In the spring of 1910, in the parlor of A. G. Corbitt, they organized what would later become the Lakewood Community Club.
-The club's purpose in 1914 was "To promote by education and active cooperation better sanitary and symmetrical conditions in all public and private buildings and grounds, to cultivate a higher public spirit and better social order."
+The club's purpose as stated in 1914 was "To promote by education and active cooperation better sanitary and symmetrical conditions in all public and private buildings and grounds, to cultivate a higher public spirit and better social order."
 One of the first items of business was to get the unpaved streets graded.
-Developers had laid out streets which followed the contours of the land and some thoroughfares were too steep for traffic.
+Developers had laid out streets that followed the contours of the land and some thoroughfares were too steep for traffic.

-The club lobbied for a sidewalk on South Genesee Street.
+The club lobbied for a sidewalk on S Genesee Street.
 The city council approved a two-plank walkway, but this was too narrow to accommodate baby carriages.
 The club kept working on the council until the city approved a three-plank walkway.
-The club also successfully worked for an extension of the Seattle, Renton and Southern street car line up Genesee Street and across the slough to provide a connection to main line on Rainier Avenue S. This feeder line was dubbed the "Toonerville Trolley" and "Bouncing Betsy."
+The club also successfully worked for an extension of the Seattle, Renton and Southern streetcar line up Genesee Street and across the slough to provide a connection to main line on Rainier Avenue S. This feeder line was dubbed the "Toonerville Trolley" and "Bouncing Betsy."
 In 1924, the area finally got graded streets and concrete sidewalks.